 Minimize the risk of outdoor threats

 To minimize outdoor threats caused by wind damage, anchor any loose objects on your property, such as trash cans, grills or deck furniture.
 Be sure to remove large trees from your property that could fall on your home.
 Additionally, remove any larger, dead branches on trees.
 It’s been shown that falling trees and flying branches kick start damage to property during windstorms and tornadoes.
-Also, according to the Florida Division of Emergency Management, you should anchor smaller outdoor structures, such as sheds or dog houses.

 To help block high winds, you can use landscaping and yard objects: